ayo-ajayi/sms/README.md

 ## we use:
 1. gorilla/websocket for real-time communication (chatroom) between the lecturers and students or we use a custom mailing system.
 2. gonic-gin web engine.
+2*.
+I'm actually also thinking of net/http because of it's flexibility.
+I've encoutered some issues with gin.
 3. MongoDB Go driver for database because of the flexibility of the whole app.
 4. golang-jwt/jwt
 5. twinj/uuid
-6. crypto/bcrypt
+6 crypto/bcrypt

 We can make use of the swagger tool for API documentation [Swagger](https://swagger.io/tools/swagger-ui/)